Shih Tzu Puppy Weight Chart by Janice Jones

 Everyone wants to know how big their Shih Tzu puppy is going to be when they become an adult.
 A Shih Tzu dog obtains its adult weight between 9 and 12 months.
 Some will still gain weight especially if they take in more calories than they burn.

-The growth rate in this breed does not uniform, but rather there are periods where the puppy grows faster than others.
+The growth rate in this breed is not uniform, but rather there are periods where the puppy grows faster than others.
 The first month, for example is a period of rapid weight gain, but once the puppy reaches 8 months or so, their weight gain slows.

 Eight Weeks Old: Weight X 3, plus 2-3 pounds = Adult Weight